K. Manju

 K. Manju is an Indian film producer and distributor, known for his films produced in Kannada cinema.
-He made several films through his two production companies, K Manju Cinemaas and Lakshmishree Combines.
+He made several films through his two production companies, K Manju Cinemas and Lakshmishree Combines.
 A large number of his films have been commercially successful, some of them are among the top-ten highest grossing Kannada films of all time.

 In 2014, Manju was reported to apply for the Limca Book of Records for producing a record five films at one given time.
 This included four Kannada films and one Tamil film.